ericbrooke/setup_ruby_rails/README.md

 ```
 sudo chgrp -R staff /usr/local
 ```
-now each user who is in staff group can use brew install
+now each user who is in staff group can use brew install.

+If you intend to share brews amongst mutiple users you may have have to given the staff group permission to read/write and excute.
+For example if you are using mysql brew you may need to edit permissions in here /usr/local/var/mysql

 ##B Add your keys to your new account